-Average annual value of personal saving as a percentage of disposable personal income Average annual undergraduate turtion, fees, room, and board as a percentage of disposable personal income per capita Average annual undergraduate turtion, fees, room, and board as a percentage of disposable personal income per capita Average annual direct charges as a percentage of disposable personal income per capita divided by twice the average annual personal saving rate Calculation assumes a famity of four with two children both of whom with attend college Sources.
-Digest of Education Statistica, Center for Education Statistics, U.S. Department of Education, Washington, DC, various issues, and Economic Report of the President, U.S. Government Printing Office, Washington, DC, February 1991, pp. 316-317
+Average annual value of personal saving as a percentage of disposable personal income

+Average annual undergraduate turtion, fees, room, and board as a percentage of disposable personal income per capita

+Average annual direct charges as a percentage of disposable personal income per capita divided by fivice the average annual personal saving rate Calculation assumes a lamify of four with two children both of whom will attend college

+Sources, Diguest of Education Statistica, Center for Education Statistics, U.S. Department of Education, Washington, DC, vanious issues, and Economic Report of the President, U.S. Government Printing Office, Washington, DC, February 1991, pp. 316-317